 General Manager/Deputy CEO

 Linda joined the AEC in March 2007 as project administrator of the ‘Accreditation in European Higher Music Education’ project.
 She coordinated the ERASMUS Network for Music ‘Polifonia’ (2007-2010) and the AEC Institutional and Programme Review Scheme.
 Linda is General Manager since January 2011 and supports the CEO in managing the AEC Office.
 Linda also works for the new external evaluation body MusiQuE – Music Quality Enhancement.
 Linda has a Master in European Politics from the Institute of Political Sciences in Strasbourg.
 She is French, speaks English and some German and works hard on her Dutch.
-She can be reached via e-mail.
+She can be reached via firstname.lastname@example.org.

 Events and Project Manager

-Sara joined the AEC team in February 2009, first as an intern and then as project administrator for the Swedish Sida Project for the Western Balkans “Widening Participation on the Road to Membership”.
-She coordinated the European Students Chamber Orchestra Tour 2011 and in September 2010 she became the Office Manager of the AEC.
-Since November 2011 Sara has been the Events Manager of the AEC, being in charge of the organization of the AEC Annual Congress, the IRC Meeting and the thematic working groups and platforms (Pop and Jazz, Early Music and Artistic Research).
+Sara has been part of the AEC Team since 2009.
+She coordinated the European Students Chamber Orchestra Tour 2011 in the framework of the project “Widening Participation on the Road to Membership” and in September 2010 she became the Office Manager of the AEC.
+Since November 2011 Sara has been the Events Manager of the AEC, being in charge of the organization of the AEC Annual Congress, the International Relations Coordinator Annual Meeting and the thematic working groups and platforms (Pop and Jazz, Early Music and Artistic Research).
 She also represents the AEC at international meetings.
 Since 2016 she also got involved with project management at AEC: she is the Project Manager of the European Online Application System (EASY) and she represents the AEC in the management working group of Erasmus Strategic Partnership and Creative Europe projects where the AEC is involved as communication and dissemination partner.
 Sara has got a Master of Science in Economics and Management of Arts and Culture at Bocconi Business University in Milan with a final dissertation on conservatories’ international relations.
 She was also trained as a musician and she got a violin degree at Conservatorio di Novara (Italy).
 Sara is Italian, speaks English and French and has some knowledge of Spanish and Dutch.
 Her main fields of interest are: management of cultural and educational institutions, event management, mobility and international relations.
-She can be reached via e-mail.

-Communication, Office and Project Assistant
+Office and Project Coordinator